corporalcat/HTB-writeups/index.md

+Hi, I am Denny Lee.
 I am a cyber security student in Bina Nusantara University.
 I like to do ctf especially Hackthebox and this is where I put my writeups.
 Enjoy!
 <br><br>